 \subsection{Shot Partition}

-After obtaining the candidate shots $\mathcal{C}^{(i)}$, we next further divide each of them into subshots, in order to look deeper into it for reasoning.
+After obtaining the candidate shots $\mathcal{C}^{(i)}$, we next further divide each of them into subshots, to look deeper into it for reasoning.
 In this paper, we introduce a concise shot partition pipeline as shown in Fig.~\ref{fig:subshot}.
 For notation simplicity, we illustrate how to perform it on a candidate shot.

 \textbf{Key Frame Discovery}.
-To discover the subshots in a candidate shot, we start by finding the key frames in the subshots.
+To discover the subshots in a candidate shot, we start by finding key frames in the subshots.
 First, we uniformly sample frames from the candidate shot.
-To reduce temporal redundancy while maintaining computation efficiency, we sample 1 frame per second in this paper.
+To reduce temporal redundancy while maintaining computation efficiency, we sample 1 fps in this paper.
 Second, we extract the features of the sampled frames by CLIP.
-Third, we perform K-Means Clustering ~\cite{kmeans} on these features.
+Third, we perform K-Means~\cite{kmeans} on these features.
 As a result, each of $K$ clusters roughly reflects a subshot.
+The choice of $K$ is discussed in detail in the ablation study section.
 However, frames in each cluster may not be temporally adjacent, since K-Means Clustering does not take temporal order into account.
-To contruct subshots in a temporal order, we further find a key frame in each cluster to divide the shot.
+To construct subshots in temporal order, we further find a key frame in each cluster to divide the shot.
 Specifically, for each cluster, we choose the frame whose feature is closest to the cluster center, as the key frame in this cluster.
 Finally, we organize $K$ key frames in the temporal order, $\mathcal{K}=\{\mathcal{K}(1),...,\mathcal{K}(K)\}$, for the candidate shot.

 \textbf{Subshot Boundary Discovery}.
 After finding $K$ key frames, we next identify the boundary frame between two adjacent key frames to construct $K$ subshots.
 Specifically, we compute $\mathcal{L}_2$ feature distances between each frame $\mathcal{F}$ and its two adjacent key frames.
 Then we sum over them as a semantic deviation metric for this frame,